roertel/docker-nginx-proxy-certbot/README.md

   --env CERTBOT_ARGS="--no-eff-email --keep-until-expiring --redirect --must-staple --noninteractive -d *.example.com --test-cert" \
   nginx-proxy-certbot  sh
 ```
+Note: Consider adding the --test-cert CERTBOT_ARGS flag during testing since Lets Encrypt has a limit on the number of certificates that can be issued in a given week.

 ## Renew
 Since cron doesn't work very well inside of containers, create the following crontab entry on the docker host.